hamolicious/Curves/README.md

 ## TODO
 - [x] Add derivatives of the Cubic Bezier Curve to allow for local coordinate spaces
 - [ ] Implement local coordinate spaces
+- [ ] Optimise rendering of curve
+- [ ] Improve flexibility of package (change the way the curve is handled before rendering)